Colton Hope, CIM

 As far as areas for improvement, Colton described how he would like to see some improvements made in forecasting tools and more “streamlined” planning software.
 For forecasting tools, it would be very helpful to have features that can help perform scenario analyses on portfolios and financial plans based on different risk tolerances or market events.
 Additionally, many of the planning tools out there will simply spit out a large pdf report outlining what sort of plan the client needs.
 At the end of the day, the client and advisor really only care about two things; how the client is doing and what are some things which they need to change.

-Check our website and join our mailing list below to ensure that you don’t miss next week’s blog post as we return once again to Spring financial planning and an interview with co-founders Julia and Sandi.
+Join our mailing list below to ensure that you don't miss next week's blog post as we return once again to Spring Financial Planning and an interview with co-founders Julia and Sandi.